 Visiting the Castel Gandolfo Gardens

-Tours of the Giardini di Villa Barberini are as part of a guided tour booked in advance through the Vatican Museums website.
+Tours of the Giardini di Villa Barberini are part of a guided tour booked in advance.
+See here to book tickets.

 How to get to the Castel Gandolfo Gardens Independently